tueimage/gryds/README.md

 transformed_image = interpolator.transform(bspline, affine)
 ```

+### GPU acceleration

+Gryds supports GPU acceleration for B-spline interpolation and B-spline transformations.
+For details, we refer to the GPU-support notebook [here](https://nbviewer.jupyter.org/github/tueimage/gryds/blob/master/notebooks/gpu_support.ipynb).

 ### Why does Gryds apply the inverse transformation to my images?

 Gryds applies the transformation to sampling grids (hence the name) that
 are super-imposed on the image.
 When you apply a transformation to an `Interpolation`
 object with the `transform()` method, the *image grid is transformed*.
-The transformed grid is then used to
-interpolate the resulting image.
+The transformed grid is then used to interpolate the resulting image.
 For example, if a transformation rotates a grid to anti-clockwise by 45°, the image will be rotated 45° clockwise.
 The follow example clarifies this:

 ![](grid_examples.png)